June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 1. 16Personalities Life Purpose Assessment

-The 16Personalities assessment applies MBTI-style typology to suggest career and life directions aligned with your preferences.
+The 16Personalities assessment uses MBTI-style typology to suggest career and life directions aligned with your preferences.
 It profiles how you interact with the world, process information, and make decisions, then offers type-based guidance for meaningful work and relationships.

 16Personalities Life Purpose Assessment